bjodah/symodesys/README.md

   is _not_ a problem thanks to PyPI)
 * Provide a "value-added" API which enables 3rd party extensions to efficiently, subclass from symodesys.
-* Minimum amount of magic code in the project (might need to rewrite as own SymPy capabilityes progress)
+* Minimum amount of magic code in the project (try to refactor to use SymPy's capabilityes)
 * Try to be in line with best practices (code reviews are welcome).

+# Contribute
+Contributions are very welcome.
+If you want some ideas to work on:
+Enhance the binary IVP integrators (code generation).
+Look at symodeys/odepack and symodesys/gsl respectively.
+odeint, sundials, rodas and rkc are 4 other that comes to mind to be nice to have.

+# Known issues
+## ODEPACK
+opkda1.f fails using ifort 13.0.1 with the following error ` opkda1.f(9498): error #6633: The type of the actual argument differs from the type of the dummy argument.
+[RWORK]
+     1   RWORK(LACOR), IA, JA, IC, JC, RWORK(LWM), RWORK(LWM), IPFLAG,
+---------------------------------------------------^
+compilation aborted for opkda1.f (code 1)
+`

 ## Author
 Written by Björn Dahlgren.
 Copyright 2012-2013.